KPeethi/PersonalBudgetTracker/INSTALLATION_VSCODE.md

 ### Database Connection Issues

-If you have trouble connecting to the database, verify:
+#### For SQL Server:
+- Ensure SQL Server is running
+- Verify the server instance name in your connection string (e.g., `NAME\SQLEXPRESS`)
+- Verify the database `ExpenseDB` exists in your SQL Server instance
+- Make sure ODBC Driver 17 for SQL Server is installed
+- If using Windows Authentication, ensure your Windows user has access to the database
+- Try connecting with SQL Server Management Studio to verify your credentials

+#### For PostgreSQL:
-- PostgreSQL is running
+- Ensure PostgreSQL is running
-- Your database credentials in the `.env` file are correct
+- Verify your database credentials in the `.env` file are correct
-- The database exists and is accessible
+- Confirm the database exists and is accessible

 ### Missing Dependencies